TacticalMetaphysics/Lisien/lisien/design.rst

 optimization on rare occasion, you can access it within rule code using the ``with engine.batch():`` context manager.

+********
+ Deltas
+********

+Lisien has two delta algorithms for computing differences between world states.
+The "slow" delta assumes no knowledge of how the states relate to each other, and is therefore used when traveling from one branch of time to another.
+The "fast" delta assumes that one state turned into the other, and uses the facts Lisien stores about how that happened.
+Despite the name, the fast delta is only faster than the slow one when the number of facts it needs to use is relatively small.
+Lisien will switch to the slow delta if the number of facts it would need for the fast one is larger than the gap between keyframes.

+Slow
+====

+The slow delta operates on two key-value mappings representing two world states.
+First, Python's basic set-difference operations are employed to get the keys that were added or deleted.
+Then, the shared keys are put into a list, and their values, kept in order, are put into numpy arrays.
+Actually, the values' memory addresses are put into arrays--serializing the values is too slow.
+So, once we've compared the numpy arrays in parallel to find the addresses that differ, we do a normal, serial inequality check on the values of differing address before putting them in the delta.

+Fast
+====

+The fast delta is a collection of facts that were set between two times.
+To make it convenient to iterate over *all* facts, they are copied into one big global ``TurnDict`` when they are set or loaded.

 .. _lisien may have such a feature some day: <https://codeberg.org/clayote/Lisien/issues/28>